The Best Bait For Largemouth Bass

 When To Use a Plastic Worm

 Plastic worms are one of the simplest and most effective year-round lures that consistently catch fish.
-In addition, these versatile lures can be used in almost any conditions.
+In addition, these versatile lures can be used in almost any condition.

 In cold water, anglers can drag a worm on a Carolina rig or shakey head.
 In warmer water, anglers should twitch one weightless near the boat dock and vegetation.

 Spinnerbaits contain metal blades on them which rotate when pulled through the water.
 These rotating blades reflect the light, making them look like baitfish to bass.
 Spinnerbaits also have rubber skirts that flutter in the water to make them extra attractive to bass.